← MRI Terms

 • Whether the facet joint is definitely the pain generator

-• Whether an injection will help
+• Whether an injection or radiofrequency ablation will help

 • Whether surgery is needed